Admission requirements include:

 - Begin by logging onto the McMaster University School of Graduate Studies Application Process *All supporting documents are to be uploaded as you proceed through the on-line application system.
 Your application is complete once you submit the application fee.

 - Your two referees will be asked to complete and electroncially submit a Confidental Report on Application for Admission.
 This will take place only after your application has been fully submitted.
-Two letters of recommendations are to be uploaded confidentially by each of your referees.
 They are welcome to provide a separate letter of support, though this does not replace the Confidential Report.
 It is recommended to select individuals who are most familiar with your academic work.

 - Your 1,000 word Satement of Interest.